wheelsbot7/Spectre/src/content/posts/wonderful-world.md

 ![A commit graph showing 2 commits.
 The scale of the graph is so large that 2 commits doesn't even occupy one pixel](../assets/commit_history.png)

 ## Conclusion

+The phenomenon of dotfiles exemplifies my favorite part of open source.
+People can just share what works for them and you can yank it for yourself, tear out all the parts you don't like, and add whatever you want!
+It also just feels great after years of putting up with a bunch of little annoyances with Windows that Microsoft wouldn't let me fix.
+No wrestling with OneDrive, Edge, or Updates, and if I **do** have to mess with something, there's not a multi-billion dollar corporation working to make it harder.
+I will take 1000 dependency conflicts over 1 mandatory update every time.

+Signing off: Wheelsbot

+~~_Down in the .conf mines, and the shift never ends._~~